sollangel/blog/An interview with the creator of Gleam: an ML like language for the Erlang VM with a compiler written in Rust.md

 ![](https://miro.medium.com/max/460/1*x_OU1YRmBR8037eqsSAfYA.png?q=20)

 I ‘ve created a Not a Monad Tutorial newsletter so that you receive an email whenever we publish a new story.
 [Sign up!](https://mailchi.mp/9302d4f60de9/not-a-monad-tutorial)

+Reach me via twitter at [@unbalancedparen](https://twitter.com/unbalancedparen) if you have any comments or interview request for [This is not a Monad tutorial](https://medium.com/this-is-not-a-monad-tutorial/).

+                                    . . .

+**Tell us a little about yourself.
+Have you been working on programming languages for long?**

+Professionally I’m a web programmer, but over the last 4 years my hobby projects have largely been compilers in one form or another.
+Two of the most popular ones have been Dogma (an Elixir to angry error message compiler) and exfmt (an Elixir to slightly prettier Elixir formatter).
+For the last year I’ve been focusing on Gleam, which is an ML inspired statically typed language for the Erlang ecosystem.